Join a rapidly growing career path

 What is the job market like for FNPs?

 There is a great deal of demand for Family Nurse Practitioners.
-The Bureau of Labor Statistics projects overall employment for nurse practitioners to grow by 28% by 2028.
+The Bureau of Labor Statistics projects overall employment for nurse practitioners to grow by 45% from 2022-2032.
 This is much faster than the national average for all occupations and is largely due to the increasing emphasis on preventive care and the burgeoning need for healthcare services for our aging population.

 Overall, job opportunities for nurse practitioners are expected to remain excellent.
 Now might be the ideal time to earn the credentials necessary to elevate your career in this highly rewarding field.